Laboratory of Radioecology

 • improvement of spectrometry data processing techniques with a low signal-to-noise ratio.

-The lab develops combined-effect biologically active soil-improving additives (soil conditioners) to remediate technogenically disturbed lands and make agricultural practices on them possible or even more advanced.
+Soil conditioners developed at the lab are combined-effect biologically active soil-improving additives that can be used to remediate technogenically disturbed lands and make agricultural practices on them possible or even more advanced.

 Part of our research is focused on studying the behaviours of radionuclides and heavy metals in soil-to-plant systems under the changing weather and climate conditions.

-Many of our research activities are done in the Chernobyl exclusion zone’s Polesye State Radiation-Ecological Reserve.
-There, for instance, we study the processes of spatial redistribution and transformation of physical and chemical forms of mad-made radionuclides in soil and water environments; work out new methods to evaluate exposure doses to plants and animals in their natural habitats, develop special software tools to process the measurement data and deal with the tasks of radiation protection.
+Many of our research activities are carried out in Polesye State Radiation-Ecological Reserve located in the Chernobyl exclusion zone.
+There, for instance, we study the processes of spatial redistribution and transformation of physical and chemical forms of man-made radionuclides in soil and water environments; work out new methods to evaluate exposure doses to plants and animals in their natural habitats, develop special software tools to process the measurement data and deal with the tasks of radiation protection.

 Radiochemical analysis lab

-The laboratory is sufficiently equipped with the modern measuring instruments and has all the means to carry out high-quality analytical research in the field of radioecology, from sampling and sample preparation to radiochemical analysis and spectrometry measurements.
+The laboratory is sufficiently equipped with the means necessary and modern measuring instruments to carry out high-quality analytical radioecological research, from sampling and sample preparation to radiochemical analysis and spectrometry measurements.
 Laboratory premises comply with the existing radiation safety requirements.

 GX2018 Canberra gamma spectrometer